 A hearing will be scheduled, and you have the right to present your own testimony, to introduce exhibits, and to call witnesses.
 Although the hearing is a formal administrative hearing under oath, the rules of evidence are relaxed.
 If you honestly feel that the assessment was unfair or incorrect, you should certainly take this appeal.

-What Are the Incentives Motorists May Receive for Maintaining a Clean Driving Record?
+What Are the Incentives For Maintaining a Clean Driving Record?

 Earlier, we touched briefly on the fact that insurance companies can provide discounts to motorists with clean driving records.
 Let’s expand on that topic in this section.